It’s Time to Move, Now What?

 This is a very important one.
 Your address is connected to many aspects of your life that you may not realize.
 Banks/credit cards, driver’s license, car registration, and even forwarding your mail from the post office.
 Be sure to make a list of all your accounts that could have your address tied to them so you are able to update everything at once.

 Be sure to organize all of those important documents that you have stashed away in a safe place.
-Anything from birth certificates, social security cards, passports, medical records etc. Be sure to purge what you don’t need and label and organize everything that you do.
+Anything from birth certificates, social security cards, passports, medical records, etc. Be sure to purge what you don’t need and label and organize everything that you do so that things are easier to find when unpacking.
 Be sure to grab a shredder and some banker boxes.
 You’ll be glad you did it ahead of time so nothing gets lost during the move.

 A good method to practice before any move is to take photos of all of your valuable items.
 This could be anything from your grandmother’s antique mirror to your TV and computer monitor.
-By taking these photos, you have proof of the original condition in the event that they’re damaged during the move.
+By taking these photos, you have proof of the original condition in the event that they’re damaged during the move so that you are protected.
 No matter how careful or responsible the moving company is, accidents can happen.

 Moving to a new city or state?
 Start researching the local markets, community events, or businesses in your area.
+This is an important part of any moving checklist.
 By familiarizing yourself, it will help you feel a little bit more settled and connected with your new area!

 This is just as important as updating your address.
 Moving is stressful and exciting but overall could be overwhelming.
-Not only will you be unpacking a sea of boxes, but you’ll also be waiting on deliveries, repairs and installations.
+Not only will you be unpacking a sea of boxes, but you’ll also be waiting for deliveries, repairs, and installations.
 Post-move is crucial to getting somewhat settled.
 Be sure to plan accordingly.

 A good idea is to schedule a cleaning to come out to your new home.
 Chances are the previous owner didn’t take the time to thoroughly clean it for your arrival.
 Be sure to schedule a cleaning service and carpet cleaners to come in and do a thorough once-over.